Ukraine Olympic chief Bubka urges end of violence

-SOCHI, Russia (Reuters) - Ukrainian Olympic Committee chief and former pole vault champion Sergey Bubka on Wednesday called for an end to violence in his country as Ukrainian athletes struggled to focus on competing at the Sochi Winter Games.
+SOCHI, Russia (Reuters) - Ukrainian Olympic Committee chief and former pole vault champion Sergey Bubka on Wednesday called for an end to violence in his country and said Ukrainian athletes were competing “peacefully” at the Sochi Winter Games in Russia.

 ”I want to bring Olympic Truce to my country,“ Bubka said on Twitter. ”Dialogue is power, violence is weakness.

 “Our athletes are competing hard in Sochi, but peacefully and with honor.
-Violence has no place in the world,” said Bubka, an adviser to the president of Ukraine and an Executive Board member of the International Olympic Committee.
+Violence has no place in the world.”

 At least 25 people were killed in fresh anti-government protests, and on Wednesday demonstrators again poured on to a central Kiev square, preparing to confront police.